iexela/angular-wform/docs/3-form.md

     age: 10,
 });
 ```
 This is the preferred way to change form value.
-For more details and examples, see the the section about dynamic forms [**TBD**].
+For more details and examples, see the the section about dynamic forms ([Dynamic Form](6-dynamic-form.md)).

 ## Recalculate Form State